atmcgarity/Map-Animation/README.md

 # Map-Animation
 This project is an asignment I did as part of the MIT Full Stack Coding Bootcamp.
 It allows you to create several PacMen and you get to watch as they move around the screen.
 # How to Run
-In order to run this project You would need to fork the files from this repository and then drag the html file into a browser.
+In order to run this project You would need to fork the files from this repository so you can get the files onto your own machine.
+You then drag the HTML file into a browser.
 From there you can use the buttons "Add PacMan" to add a PacMan and "Start Game" to make the PacMen move.
 # Roadmap
 There is alot to add with this one as the state it is currently in is rather janky.
 I would like to make the PacMen actually chomp as they move around the page.
 They also lose a lot of velocity when they hit an edge so I would like to change that as well.
 They also do not bounce off of the top of the page and instead just float away.
 That's a problem and one I would like to solve.
 # License Information